davidedc/The-strangest-things-in-your-pics/readme.md

 # Summary

-A short analysis of objects found by Inception3 (a deep convolutional neural network by Google) in a sample of around ~10k pictures of mine.
+A saturday-and-half-sunday project to find the strangest objects on a sample of around ~10k pictures of mine - using the pre-trained Inception3 deep convolutional neural network by Google.

-I specifically look for "unusual" objects, focusing on the labels that score a low count in the Natural Language Corpus Data.
+I specifically look for "unusual" objects, focusing on the objects that score a low count in a natural language corpus.

 # High-level process description